jonathanburns/blog/_posts/2025-09-14-btc-bridge.md

 * An attacker creates an unsafe deposit where all participants are dishonest (the top deposit in the image above).
 * The L2 sequencer mints 1 Wrapped BTC on the L2.
 * The attacker burns the BTC on the L2, and withdraws it on the L1.
-The attacker withdraws the BTC on the L1, but the insecure deposit (the top one) is still locked in the bridge.
+Note that the insecure deposit (the top one) is still locked in the bridge.

 Now, the attacker has retrieved their 1 BTC back on the L1, but the insecure deposit is still locked in the bridge.
 The attacker can easily withdraw that insecure BTC from the bridge without burning funds on the L2.